asdf23/SpyboticsClone/README.md

 ##Theming
 Where possible I will pay tribute to bash.
 For instance instead of a "GO" button I'll use "./battle.sh"

+##Goals
+* Use SVG instead of images, only the icons required by Firefox OS are images, shadows, effects, animations all done in SVG, only text uses HTML.
+* Create a game that is playable is most screen sizes.
+* Create a game about hacking to the point that the player tries to guess at how the code was implemented and use it to his/her advantage (for instance enemy players are selected in order of top left reading to the to left then down each row user could either change this order or use this order to his/her advantage).

 ##Legal

 My goal is to make this game available to the FirefoxOS communtity.
 I will keep the source code open.
 However there are some legal issues regarding a clone of a game.
-I do not intend to copy any art work (music, images or otherwise) from the original.
+I do not intend to copy the original game, nor any of it's art work (meaning: music, images, story line text).
 My hope is that the this game is a complement to the success of the previous game.
 However from a legal standpoint this game is a chess variant, it differs from chess in the following manners:
-* pieces can be accumulated over time
+* pieces can be accumulated over time by vaious means
 * the goal is the defeat of all pieces (there are some exceptions to this)
 * during a turn each player can move all his/her pieces
 * there is a story line and world map which serves the purpose of combining multiple games into a single game
 * the board can change during the play
 * the pieces have different characteristics
-* there are multiple AI's that the player is working against
+* for the most part there are multiple AI's that the player is working against not a single "mind"
-* there are rewards and punishment over the course of the story line
+* there are rewards and punishment over the course of the story line that could extend to the next level.